kukam/PWE/README.md

     --no-cache .
 ```

-## How to build generic image to docker hub
+## How to build & push pwe-generic image
 ```
 docker buildx create --use
 docker buildx build --push \